 \section{Mathematics of Coarse Personalization}

-We provide a mathematical overview of our setup of the coarse personalization problem in Section \ref{sec:Model} which incorporates an overview of the optimal transport framework that underlies our solution.
-We supply a canonical example used in the optimal transport literature to introduce the optimal transport framework and then link it to our promotions management setting from our empirical application.
-We direct readers to \citet{Galichon2016}, \citet{Santambrogio2015}, and\citet{Villani2009} for a more formal introduction to optimal transport.
+In this section, we present a mathematical overview of coarse personalization, including the optimal transport techniques underlying our solution.
+We provide a canonical example used in the optimal transport literature to introduce the general framework.
+Then we link it to our promotions management setting from our empirical application.
+We direct readers to \citet{Galichon2016}, \citet{Santambrogio2015}, and \citet{Villani2009} for a more formal introduction to optimal transport.

-In essence, optimal transport is the study of moving mass from from one distribution to another while minimizing a established cost function.
-These two distributions can be continuous or discrete and solution to the optimal transport problem provides an \emph{optimal transport plan} that describes how the mass is moved.
-The optimal transport plan \emph{pushes forward} the mass from one distribution to the other
+In essence, optimal transport is the study of moving mass from one distribution to another while minimizing an established cost function.
+These two distributions can be continuous or discrete.
+The solution to the optimal transport problem provides an \emph{optimal transport plan} that describes how the mass is moved.
+The optimal transport plan \emph{pushes forward} the mass from one distribution to the other distribution.

-To provide a concrete example, we first consider the canonical example of physically moving earth.
-This optimal transport problem literally examines how to optimally move ore from the mine to the factory for processing.
-The optimal transport plan then details both how much ore is being moved from each factory and where the ore is being sent.
-An \emph{optimal transport mapping} is a subset of possible optimal transport plans where \emph{all} the mass from one mine will be sent to a factory.
-In other words, under the mapping, the mines cannot \emph{split mass} by sending half of their ore into one factory and the other half to another factory.
-More generally, the optimal transport plan is probabilistic assignment of mines to factories while the optimal transport plan is a deterministic assignment of mines to factories.
+For a concrete example, we can first consider the canonical example of physically moving earth.
+This optimal transport problem determines the best way to move ore from mines to factories.
+The optimal transport plan then details both how much ore is moved from each mine and where the ore is sent.
+An \emph{optimal transport mapping} is a subset of possible optimal transport plans where \emph{all} the mass from one mine is sent to a factory.
+In other words, under the mapping, the mines cannot \emph{split mass} by sending half of their ore to one factory and the other half to another factory.
+The optimal transport plan allows for probabilistic assignment of mines to factories, while the optimal transport mapping allows only deterministic assignment from mines to factories.

-While in practice, the number mines and factories are discrete, in theory the results for the earth moving example can be extended to continuous distributions of mines and/or factories.
-In the continuous to continuous case, the optimal transport plan will maps parts of the cumulative distribution functions of the two distributions to one another.
+In practice, the number of mines and factories are discrete, but theoretically the results for the earth moving example can be extended to continuous distributions of mines and/or factories.
+In the continuous distribution to continuous distribution case, the optimal transport plan matches segments of one distribution\textquoteright s cumulative distribution function onto that of the other.